alyshapennypacker/CSPB-3308-Group-Project/README.md

 5. Use command-line commands (once environment variables have been set)
 > ```flask run```

-You should now be able to view this project on your local machine available at Port 5000
+6. You should now be able to view this project on your local machine available at Port 5000

-**Link To Demo Video**: https://drive.google.com/file/d/1FuO-b7XRzm4Ulzf26LLLD4hwjlfA6hhI/view

-**Deployment Link**:
-- www.projectgrouper.com
+***

 ### About Our Project: